muonium/translations/CONTRIBUTING.md

 ### Mistakes

-It doesn't matter if you made a/several mistakes, others contributors will correct your mistakes.
+It doesn't matter if you made a/several mistakes, other contributors will correct your mistakes.

 ### Corrections

 If you see a translation mistake, then you can open an issue or make a pull request.

 ### Pull Request

 You can write your name or pseudo on AUTHORS in your PR.